Restitution in Criminal Cases is Not Unlimited

 Our Experienced Attorneys in Michigan Can Help Fight an Improper Restitution Order

-Restitution in criminal cases is the action of requiring the repayment of an entity or person that was damaged or lost something as a result of the commission of a crime.
-As an example, if a criminal defendant breaks a window while committing a crime, the court will order restitution in the amount of the broken window to the crime victim.
-The logic is that no one should have to pay for damages that were suffered as the result of the wrongful act of someone else.
-The State of Michigan has tried to receive restitution from a criminal defendant for the costs of investigating and prosecuting a criminal defendant.
+In criminal cases, restitution requires the repayment of an entity or person that was damaged or lost something due to the commission of a crime.
+For example, if a criminal defendant breaks a window while committing a crime, the court will order restitution to the victim in the amount of the broken window.
+The logic is that no one should pay for damages suffered due to someone else’s wrongful act.
+The state of Michigan has tried to receive restitution from a criminal defendant for the costs of investigating and prosecuting a criminal defendant.
 The Michigan Court of Appeals in People v Gaines (decided in late 2014) determined that the government can recover its actual loss if it is a “direct physical or financial harm as a result of a crime.”
-An example would be governmental funds used by a narcotics team to buy drugs would be a financial loss.
-However, to access salaries and overtime pay, cost, and maintenance of vehicles against a defendant as restitution is not allowed for the reason that these are costs that would be incurred anyway regardless of whether a particular defendant committed a crime and could not be reimbursed through restitution.
+An example would be governmental funds used by a narcotics team to buy drugs, which would be a financial loss.
+However, to access salaries and overtime pay, cost, and maintenance of vehicles against a defendant as restitution is not allowed because these are costs that would be incurred anyway, regardless of whether a particular defendant committed a crime and could not be reimbursed through restitution.

-Prosecutors and Judges Haven Been Known to Take Advantage of Michigan’s Restitution Law
+Prosecutors and Judges Take Advantage of Michigan’s Restitution Law

 Michigan Criminal Defense Attorney